MultiQC/MultiQC/docs/javascript.md

     ymax: undefined,            // Max y limit
     ymin: undefined,            // Min y limit
     yDecimals: true,            // Set to false to only show integer labels
+    ylab_format: undefined,     // Format string for x axis labels.
+Defaults to {value}
     stacking: 'normal',         // Set to null to have category bars side by side (None in python)
     use_legend: true,           // Show / hide the legend
     click_func: undefined,      // Javascript function to be called when a point is clicked
     cursor: undefined,          // CSS mouse cursor type.
-Defaults to pointer when 'click_func' specified }
+Defaults to pointer when 'click_func' specified
+    tt_percentages: true,       // Show the percentages of each count in the tooltip }
 ```